-A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the Portfolios is available in the Fund's annual report to shareholders for the period ended October 31, 2021.
-A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the Chinese Equity Portfolio is available in the Fund's semi-annual report to shareholders for the period ended April 30, 2021.
+A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the Portfolios (other than the International Carbon Transition Equity Portfolio) is available in the Fund's annual report to shareholders for the period ended October 31, 2022.
+A discussion of the basis for the Board of Directors' approval of the Investment Advisory Agreement for the International Carbon Transition Equity Portfolio will be available in the Fund's semi-annual report to shareholders for the period ended April 30, 2023.